stevexero/workit_landing_page/README.md

 ### What I learned

-I learned about the importance of a proper css reset as opposed to using the universal selector \*
+- I learned about the importance of a proper css reset as opposed to using the universal selector.
+In this project I used Eric Meyer's CSS Reset (see below).

 ### Continued development